Skip to content

 Introduction

-Automatically optimize your AI agents — better prompts, better tools, better models.
+Automatically optimize your agents — better prompts, better tools, better models.

 Today, Overmind includes:

-You register your agent as a Python entrypoint, define (or let Overmind infer) a policy describing what correct behavior looks like, and run overmind optimize.
+You register your agent, define (or let Overmind infer) a policy that describes correct behavior, and start optimization.
 Overmind then:

-1. Runs your agent across a test dataset and collects detailed traces of every LLM call and tool invocation.
+1. Runs your agent on a test dataset and records detailed traces of every LLM call and tool invocation.

 2. Scores outputs against an evaluation spec derived from your policy.

-3. Diagnoses failures with a strong reasoning model that sees the code, policy, traces, and scores.
+3. Diagnoses failures with a strong reasoning model that sees your code, policy, traces, and scores.

-4. Generates candidate code fixes (best-of-N) targeting prompts, tool descriptions, model selection, and agent logic.
+4. Produces candidate code fixes (best-of-N) across prompts, tool descriptions, model selection, and agent logic.

-5. Accepts or reverts each candidate based on regression-aware acceptance criteria — keeping only changes that genuinely improve the agent.
+5. Accepts or reverts each candidate using regression-aware criteria, keeping only changes that genuinely improve the agent.

-After a few rounds you get a measurably better agent, plus a readable report and diff.
+After several iterations you get a measurably better agent, plus a readable report and diff.

 Your Python agent (registered entrypoint)